gy-m/DevOps_Course/README.md

 # DevOps Course
-DevOps course consist on "WeightTracker" app (https://github.com/reverentgeek/node-weight-tracker), which used to demonstrate common DevOps tools, such as:
+* DevOps course consist on "WeightTracker" app (https://github.com/reverentgeek/node-weight-tracker), which used to demonstrate common DevOps tools, such as:
 	* Azure Platform
 	* Terraform for IaC
 	* Jenkins for pipelines creation
 	* Ansible for configuration management
-Those tools can be found in the "DevOps_Tools" directory, in addition to a ReadMe file, which elaborate about the usage of the tools.
+* Those tools can be found in the "DevOps_Tools" directory, in addition to a ReadMe files, which elaborate about the usage of the tools.
+* The repository of "WeightTracker" app was copied to this repository for gaining the ability to edit and add DevOps essential files (such as "Jenkinsfile").

 # Node.js Weight Tracker